Send the link below via email or IMCopy

 Qualifications: To vote in Illinois you must be 18 years old, a resident of the district for 30 days, and a US citizen.

-Elections: Elections are held in November on even numbered years.
+Elections: Elections are held on the first Tuesday after the fist Monday in November on even numbered years.

 Primaries: Primaries are used to elect members of their party that will run for a position.
 Think of it as a pre-election.